rphii/TimersInterpreter/README.md

 #### Exponential Sequence
 - Takes anything on either side, even a string.
 - If one of either of the side is a string, it will create an exponential sequence for all characters, e.g. `'abc'*''` is synonymous with `'a'*'b'*'c'*''`.
-Empty strings are "treated" as being the same values as the one on the other side, so the previous range is _actually_ going to be `'a'*'b'*'c'*'c'`.
+Empty strings are removed and the whole construct is reduced to whatever is left, so the previous range is _actually_ going to be `'a'*'b'*'c'`.
 Single characters are converted to their codepoint.
-- If there is a chain of values, e.g. `1*3*5*7` it will automatically assume that the programmer wants this instead `1*3|3*5|5*7`
+- If there is a chain of values, e.g. `2*3*5*7` it will automatically assume that the programmer wants this instead `2*3|2*5|2*7`
 - An exponential sequence is $$v_i=(i+v_\text{base})^{v_\text{step}}$$ where $i$ is the i-th value of the sequence, $v_\text{base}$ the first and $v_\text{step}$ the second value.
 - Optionally, one can specify an inclusive upper limit with a range modifier, e.g. `1*3-100` is synonymous to `1|8|27|64`.
 - Optionally, one can specify a times modifier, e.g. `1+3#10` is synonymous to `1|8|27|64|125|216|343|512|729|1000`. (which will consider up to 10 values, as specified by that 10)